5 year discount retirement interest only [DG002]

 Who's the product for?

-You must be aged 55 or over and receiving verifiable income.
-For joint applications, both of you must be aged 55 or over and each of you must be able to individually satisfy affordability.
+Your client must be aged 55 or over and receiving verifiable income.
+For joint applications, both of your clients must be aged 55 or over and each applicant must be able to individually satisfy affordability.

-You can use the sale of your home as your repayment strategy provided you have a minimum of 40% equity in the property.
+Your clients can use the sale of their home as their repayment strategy provided they have a minimum of 40% equity in their property.
 Up to 25% of the property value can be released for capital raising purposes.

-Where you are buying your home in joint names you must demonstrate the mortgage is affordable should either borrower die.
+Where the case is in joint names the clients must demonstrate the loan is affordable upon the death of either borrower.
 This can be established either by a transfer of pension rights, a specific life policy to clear the mortgage balance or any joint investments.

 Product related fees

-There is an arrangement fee of £499.
-This fee can be paid up front by deducting the fee from the mortgage amount or added to the amount you borrow.
+There is an arrangement fee of £499 that can be deducted from the mortgage amount or added to the amount borrowed.